Skip to content

 const waitForRefs = useGameWaitForRefs();

-// Wait for single ref
+// Wait for single ref with default timeout (1 second)

 const initCanvas = async () => {